top of page

 02

-Mary Surratts son, John Surratt is friend of the assassin John Wilks Booth, that killed Abraham Lincoln
+Mary Surratt's son, John Surratt, was a friend of the assassin John Wilkes Booth, that killed Abraham Lincoln.

 03